Mailvelope Client-API

 mailvelope-disconnect

-The event is fired during an update of the extension.
-The auto-update mechanism of the browser can initiate the update at any time.
+Fired during an update of the extension.
+Auto-updates can happen at any time,

 // event.detail.version is the version of the updated extension